ktkovachev/ebclient/README.md

 ## Build

-Install build tools (`apt-get install build-essential libtool-bin`) and run `make` in src/ dir.
+Install build tools (`apt-get install build-essential libtool-bin`), and then compile and install the dependencies (ebu, mxml, and zlib).
-The dependencies must be compiled priorly and put to corresponding locations which are referenced in Makefile.
+`build_deps.sh` can be executed for your convenience to do this part automatically.
+Then, run `make` in src/ dir.
+If not using a system with `apt`, then you may have to install zlib separately, but just ensure it is available as a static library on your system libary path.

 ## Usage